eulerlab/python-course-2025/README.md

-# python-course-2025
+# Python Course 2025
-Information about the course "Basic Programming - Introduction into Python", summer term 2025
+This repository contains information about the course _"Basic Programming - Introduction into Python"_ (2025).
+Coming soon.